The Chinese Boxer

 The Chinese Boxer (龙虎斗; also known by its international title The Hammer of God) is a 1970 Hong Kong action kung fu film written, directed by and starring Jimmy Wang Yu.
 Tong Gaai was the action director.
-The Chinese Boxer was a box office success at the time of its release and is currently considered the first classic in the non-wuxia, Kung Fu genre, or specifically the unarmed combat martial art films that center more on training and prowess than fantasy/adventure.
+The Chinese Boxer was a box office success at the time of its release and resulted in a switch of emphasis within the wuxia genre away from swordsmanship and towards unarmed combat.
 It would prove influential to subsequent films like Fist of Fury.

 The film was followed by a 1977 sequel called Return of the Chinese Boxer.

 Synopsis

 A Chinese boxer takes revenge on a gang of Japanese karate thugs who decimated his martial arts school.